 Archives of Physical Medicine and Rehabilitation

-Kyvelidou, Anastasia; Harbourne, Regina T.; Stuberg, Wayne A.; Sun, Junfeng; and Stergiou, Nicholas, "Reliability of Center of Pressure Measures for Assessing the Development of Sitting Postural Control" (2009).
+Kyvelidou, Anastasia; Harbourne, Regina T.; Stuberg, Wayne A.; Sun, Junfeng; and Stergiou, Nikolaos, "Reliability of Center of Pressure Measures for Assessing the Development of Sitting Postural Control" (2009).
 Journal Articles.
 50.